the-road-to-learn-react/the-road-to-react/manuscript/react-modern/data-re-fetching.md

 ## Data Re-Fetching in React

-Finally we have data from a remote API.
-That's more encouraging to play around with in contrast to sample data.
-When you started your application after the last section, you may have noticed that it doesn't feel complete yet.
-Because we are fetching data with a predefined query (here: `'react'`), we always see "React"-related stories.
-Even though we have a search feature, we can filter only the stories that are already there.
-Hence the search feature is called a client-side search, because it does not interact with the remote API, but only with the data that's already there.
+Now, we have data retrieved from a remote API, providing a more engaging environment compared to sample data.
+If you launched your application after the previous section, you might have sensed that it lacks completeness.
+Since we fetch data with a predefined query (in this case: `'react'`), we consistently see stories related to "React."
+Despite having a search feature, it can only filter existing stories.
+Therefore, the search feature is termed a client-side search because it operates solely on the available data, without interacting with the remote API.

+While a client-side search only filters the stories that are available on the client (after the initial data fetching), a server-side search would allow us to get data from the remote API based on the search term.
+Essentially client-side and server-side searching differ in where the search operation takes place.
+Client-side searching occurs on the user's device, providing fast responses but may be less suitable for large datasets.
+Server-side searching happens on the server, better suited for large datasets but may result in slower user response times due to server round-trips.
+The choice depends on factors like dataset size, search complexity, and performance considerations.
 In this section, we want to change the client-side search to a server-side search.
-While a client-side search only filters the stories that are available on the client (after the initial data fetching), a server-side search would allow us to get data from the remote API based on the search term.
 Try to tackle the following task yourself again before continuing to read the book.

 **Task:** The search feature is a client-side search, because it filters only the data that's already there.
 Instead it should be possible to use the search to fetch data related to the search term.

 **Optional Hints:**

-* The derived value `searchedStories` can be removed, because we expect the data to come filtered from the API.
+* The calculated value `searchedStories` can be omitted as we anticipate filtered data directly from the API.
-* For the data fetching, the hardcoded `'react'` needs to get replaced by the `searchTerm`.
+* In the data retrieval process, replace the hardcoded `'react'` with the dynamic `searchTerm`.
-* Handle the edge case when `searchTerm` is an empty string.
+* Address the edge case where `searchTerm` is an empty string.

 There are not many steps involved to migrate the application from a client-side to a server-side search.
 First, remove `searchedStories` because we will receive the stories filtered by search term from the API.
 Pass only the regular stories to the List component: